MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/mixed-reality-marker-detection.md

   - altran
 ---

-# Use the marker detection with mixed reality controls
+# Use marker detection with mixed reality controls

 Use physical markers to improve the precision and persistence of media that's placed using the [View in MR](./mixed-reality-component-view-mr.md) and [View Shape in MR](./mixed-reality-component-view-shape.md) controls.
 The topics covers how to enable marker detection and how to add markers to your space.